jituvrma007/apiAutomation/README.md

 * [ExtentReports](http://extentreports.com/) - Reporting framework for our tests
 * [Log4j](https://logging.apache.org/log4j/2.x/) - Logging framework for our tests

 ## Getting Started

-These instructions will get you a copy of the project up and running, on your local machine for development and testing purposes.
+The below steps will get you a copy of the project up and running, on your local machine for development and testing purposes.

 ```
 1) Open your terminal and do a clone of this project.